-Second, a list of households is compiled for each selected meshblock.
-A systematic sample of approximately 20 households is selected from this list by choosing a random start and selecting every k^{th} household.
-The skip k is calculated by the frame occupied dwellings count divided by 20.
+Second, a list of households is compiled for each selected PSU.
+A systematic sample of approximately 21 households is selected from this list by choosing a random start point and selecting every k^{th} household.
+The skip k is calculated by the census occupied-dwellings count divided by 21.

-Finally, one adult (aged 15 years or over) and one child (aged from birth to 14 years, if any in the household) are selected at random from each selected household.
+Third, one adult (aged 15 years or over) and one child (aged from birth to 14 years, if any in the household) are selected at random from each selected household.

-Any aged-care facilities in the selected meshblocks are included in the area-based sample by first dividing them into 'accommodation units', typically consisting of an individual or couple living together in the institution.
-Accommodation units are then treated as households in the sampling process, although at most five accommodation units are selected from a single facility.
+Aged-care facilities in the selected PSUs are included in the area-based sample by first dividing them into 'accommodation units', typically consisting of an individual or couple living together in the facility.
+Accommodation units are then treated as households in the sampling process, although at most, five accommodation units are selected from a single facility.

-Students living away from home in university hostels and boarding schools are eligible to be selected via their family's house, if they still consider this to be their home.
+Students living away from home in university hostels and boarding schools are eligible to be selected via their family's house if they still consider this to be their home.
 If selected, arrangements are made to survey them either when they are next at home or at their student accommodation.